bodrick/awesome/TOPICS.md

 *   [Zettlr/Zettlr](https://github.com/Zettlr/Zettlr) - Your One-Stop Publication Workbench
 *   [shd101wyy/markdown-preview-enhanced](https://github.com/shd101wyy/markdown-preview-enhanced) - One of the 'BEST' markdown preview extensions for Atom editor!
 *   [jgm/pandoc](https://github.com/jgm/pandoc) - Universal markup converter

-## productivity

-*   [xwmx/nb](https://github.com/xwmx/nb) - CLI and local web plain text note‑taking, bookmarking, and archiving with linking, tagging, filtering, search, Git versioning & syncing, Pandoc conversion, + more, in a single portable script.
-*   [AykutSarac/jsoncrack.com](https://github.com/AykutSarac/jsoncrack.com) - ✨ Innovative and open-source visualization application that transforms various data formats, such as JSON, YAML, XML, CSV and more, into interactive graphs.
-*   [FancyWM/fancywm](https://github.com/FancyWM/fancywm) - FancyWM - a dynamic tiling window manager for Windows 10/11
-*   [zce/caz](https://github.com/zce/caz) - A simple yet powerful template-based Scaffolding tools.
-*   [mintlify/writer](https://github.com/mintlify/writer) - ✍️ AI powered documentation writer
-*   [CorentinTh/it-tools](https://github.com/CorentinTh/it-tools) - Collection of handy online tools for developers, with great UX.
-*   [di-sukharev/opencommit](https://github.com/di-sukharev/opencommit) - Auto-generate impressive commits with AI in 1 second 🤯🔫
-*   [xmichelo/Beeftext](https://github.com/xmichelo/Beeftext) - A text snippet tool for Windows.
-*   [Flow-Launcher/Flow.Launcher](https://github.com/Flow-Launcher/Flow.Launcher) - :mag: Quick file search & app launcher for Windows with community-made plugins
-*   [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free and open source code snippets manager for developers
-*   [Zettlr/Zettlr](https://github.com/Zettlr/Zettlr) - Your One-Stop Publication Workbench
-*   [alyssaxuu/omni](https://github.com/alyssaxuu/omni) - The all-in-one tool to supercharge your productivity ⌨️
-*   [espanso/espanso](https://github.com/espanso/espanso) - Cross-platform Text Expander written in Rust
-*   [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
-Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
-*   [extesy/hoverzoom](https://github.com/extesy/hoverzoom) - Google Chrome extension for zooming images on mouse hover
-*   [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 2,200+ contributors) framework for managing your zsh configuration.
-Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
-*   [files-community/Files](https://github.com/files-community/Files) - Building the best file manager for Windows
-*   [meetfranz/franz](https://github.com/meetfranz/franz) - Franz is a free messaging app for services like WhatsApp, Slack, Messenger and many more.
-*   [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
-It also allows uploading images, text or other types of files to many supported destinations you can choose from.
-*   [OctoLinker/OctoLinker](https://github.com/OctoLinker/OctoLinker) - OctoLinker — Links together, what belongs together

 ## shell